pranjalpatni/Energy_Effecient-_Comm_In_WSM/README.md

 For nodes(i.e. for a non-sink node):

-1.Compile "node.java" using the following command at the command prompt:
+1. Compile "node.java" using the following command at the command prompt:

 javac node.java